Tom-Mendy/Logseq/pages/Language Server Protocol.md

 - **Initialization**: Communication starts with an initialization phase where the client (editor) provides initialization parameters, and the server responds with capabilities.
 - ### **Example Communication**

-  Here’s a simplified example of a “Hover” request and response in JSON format:
+  Here’s a simplified example of a “Hover” request and response in [[JSON]] format:

   **Request from client to server:**

   ```json
   {
     "jsonrpc": "2.0",
     "id": 1,
     "method": "textDocument/hover",
     "params": {
         "textDocument": {
             "uri": "file:///path/to/file"
         },
         "position": {
             "line": 10,
             "character": 5
         }
     }
   }
   ```

   **Response from server to client:**

   ```json
   {
     "jsonrpc": "2.0",
     "id": 1,
     "result": {
         "contents": {
             "kind": "plaintext",
             "value": "int main()"
         },
         "range": {
             "start": {
                 "line": 10,
                 "character": 4
             },
             "end": {
                 "line": 10,
                 "character": 12
             }
         }
     }
   }
   ```
 - ### **Applications**
-- **Code Editors and IDEs**: Widely used in editors like Visual Studio Code, Sublime Text, and Atom to provide language features like autocomplete, go-to-definition, and error highlighting.
+- **Code Editors and IDEs**: Widely used in editors like [[Visual Studio Code]], Sublime Text, and Atom to provide language features like autocomplete, go-to-definition, and error highlighting.
 - **Language Servers**: Many language servers implement LSP to provide language-specific features for various editors.
 - **Cross-Platform Development**: Facilitates the development of consistent language tools across different platforms and editors.
 - ### **Influence**